NLKNguyen/S-Expression.JS/README.md

 ### second

-Get the second child of a node.
+Get the 2nd child of a node.

 #### Parameters